Dask is a flexible parallel computing library for analytic computing.

 - Native: Enables distributed computing in Pure Python with access to the PyData stack.

 - Fast: Operates with low overhead, low latency, and minimal serialization necessary for fast numerical algorithms

-- Scales up: Runs resiliently on clusters with 100s of nodes
+- Scales up: Runs resiliently on clusters with 1000s of cores

 - Scales down: Trivial to set up and run on a laptop in a single process